 More on FAQ #208

-1. Most people who see those objects removed in the video know where to look for indications that those two photos have been doctored, and to those viewers the changes are not completely “undetectable.”
+1. Most people who see those objects removed in the videos know where to look for indications that those specific photos have been doctored, and to those viewers the changes are not completely “undetectable.”

-The person making that claim can spend up to 2 minutes performing “by hand” similar manipulations (that is, using a physical brush and actual paint to delete entire trees and cows) on a non-digital photograph—
+The person making that claim should be allowed several seconds to perform “by hand” similar manipulations (that is, using a physical brush and actual paint to paint over the items removed in the videos) on a non-digital photograph—

 — and then invite others to examine the retouched print or negative to see if they can detect the changes.